silasdavis/docs/content/getting_started.md

 **Attestations.** Attestations are endorsements of fitness of purpose of an Active Agreement made by qualified individual.
 In return for putting their reputation at stake they are rewarded when a template consumer instantiates an agreement to which they have attested.

-### How to get started on the Agreements Network as Validator or Service Provider?
+### How to get started on the Agreements Network as a Validator

 The Agreements Network serves the multi-sided needs of the legal sector.